colinta/ssed/README.md

 ###### As-is

 I offer this up as-is.
-I'm happy to discuss PRs and bug fixes, but feature requests will be summarily closed.
+I'm happy to discuss PRs and bug fixes, but feature requests (as in "Why doesn't it…" or "Can you implement…") might be summarily closed with not so much as a by-your-leave.
+If you want it, write it yourself, this is some scrappy, easy JavaScript.
 Who has time for lazy programmers in <?= date('Y') %>!?